status-im/help.status.im/docs/en/status-wallet/receive-crypto.md

     1. From the tab bar, tap :mobile-wallet: **Wallet**.
     1. From the navigation bar, tap :mobile-qr-code: **View address**.
-    1. Choose either your legacy or multichain address.
-For your multichain address, tap :desktop-edit: **Edit** to choose which chains you want your multichain address to feature.
+    1. Choose either your legacy or multi-chain address.
+For your multi-chain address, tap :desktop-edit: **Edit** to choose which chains you want your multi-chain address to feature.
     1. To copy your address, tap :mobile-copy: **Copy**.

 === "Desktop"

     1. From the navigation sidebar, click :desktop-wallet: **Wallet**.
     1. Click :desktop-receive: **Receive**.
-    1. Choose either your legacy or multichain address.
-For your multichain address, click :desktop-edit: **Edit** to choose which chains you want your multichain address to feature.
+    1. Choose either your legacy or multi-chain address.
+For your multi-chain address, click :desktop-edit: **Edit** to choose which chains you want your multi-chain address to feature.
     1. To copy your address, click :desktop-copy: **Copy address**.

-## Your legacy and multichain addresses
+## Your legacy and multi-chain addresses

-In essence, your legacy and multichain addresses are the same address.
+In essence, your legacy and multi-chain addresses are the same address.
 If you're only interested in the Ethereum mainnet, you can safely use your legacy address.

-The key difference between your legacy and multichain addresses is that your multichain address lists the blockchain networks you want to receive crypto on.
-This means that if you're using any [l2s or sidechains][understand-l2s-and-sidechains], your multichain address can help signal which chains you prefer.
+The key difference between your legacy and multi-chain addresses is that your multi-chain address lists the blockchain networks you want to receive crypto on.
+This means that if you're using any [layer-2 solutions or sidechains][understand-l2s-and-sidechains], your multi-chain address can help signal which chains you prefer.

+!!! note
+     To use your multi-chain address, the sender needs to use a wallet app that supports multi-chain addresses.
+Status Wallet does this by default.

-For example, if you're using Ethereum mainnet and Optimism but not Arbitrum, you can click :desktop-edit: Edit on your Multichain address screen and check the boxes next to the chains you want to use.
-The unselected chains do not show up in your address, letting the sender know you don't want to receive crypto on those chains.
+For example, if you're using Ethereum mainnet and Optimism but not Arbitrum, you can click :desktop-edit: Edit on your multi-chain address screen and check the boxes next to the chains you want to use.
+The unselected chains do not show up in your address.
+This lets the sender know you don't want to receive crypto on those chains.

 ## What to do if you didn't receive your crypto